MilanJimi/express-backend-showcase/README.md

 Just as copy-paste wastes time when maintaining, a bad abstraction might waste just as much.
 Only abstract when you know what will be needed, and feel free to copy-paste to better understand the problem.

 ## Minimum dependencies
 Only use those dependencies you need - you can do the rest yourself.
 You probably don't need that `isPromise` one-liner library.
-Ever heard of dependency attacks?